Management of Incidents

-Inmates who require attention following critical incidents will be offered support services by Mental Health Professionals, Chaplaincy, and/or Aboriginal Elders/Spiritual Advisors.
-Services will normally take the form of individual counselling interviews.
+- Inmates who require attention following critical incidents will be offered support services by mental health professionals, Chaplains and/or Indigenous Elders/Spiritual Advisors.

-Mental Health Professionals, Chaplains and Aboriginal Elders/Spiritual Advisors providing services will document their interventions within the inmate’s file and submit to their supervisors the names of inmates to which services were offered.
+- Mental health professionals, Chaplains and Indigenous Elders/Spiritual Advisors providing services will document (in a manner respective to their discipline) the interventions in the inmate’s file and submit, to their supervisors, the names of the inmates to which services were offered.